numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Strong, nimble, alert.
 * Seasonal swamp resident.
 * Weathered, wary.
 A missing finger.
 A chunk out of an ear.
-* Hates Grezell, his Golems, and his whole operation.
+* Hates [Grezell Berch], his [Golems], and his whole operation.
-* Trusts Verna.
+* Trusts [Verna].
 * Bow and arrows, slingshot, small knife, sack, flint.
 * Is harvesting swamp gas (5.
 Gas Farm) and storing it in gourds.
 Gas-filled gourds make for excellent explosives.
 * Seeks wick material for swamp gas bombs, accomplices.

 ### 8. Shrine

-* Roll on the Land Encounters table.
+* Roll on the [Land Encounters] table.
 * Below a Great Tree sits the shrine.
-It is ancient, of nonhuman origin.
+It is ancient, of non-human origin.
 A shallow pool of clear water with a stone arch and platform above.
 Surrounded by fresh offerings of fruit, eggs, charms, and flowers.
 * Drinking the water (it tastes sweet) will restore one lost health point once a day and/or put you in a very good mood.
 * On the platform sits a lizardfolk clay idol.
 If stolen, the water in the shrine turns bad, undrinkable.
 If smashed, a toxic mould is released that causes rapid fungification.
 If the idol is gently placed in the shrine pool, it dissolves and reveals an obsidian ring.
 The ring turns the wearer to stone until it is removed.
 * *Stepping stones to: the east (9.
 Campsite), stone bridge to: the north (6.
 Forest).*

 ### 9. Campsite

-* Home to Guthrie, elf wanderer.
+* Home to [Guthrie], elf wanderer.
 * Threadbare tent in a clearing.
 Bedroll.
 A pair of stilts.
 Fishing rod.
 Net.
 * Catfish is cooking over a campfire.
 Three gourds in the process of being hollowed out.
 * A rowboat is moored nearby.
-* Stepping stones to: the west (8.
+* *Stepping stones to: the west (8.
 Shrine) and north-east (5.
-Gas Farm).
+Gas Farm).*

 ### 10. Oblong’s Island

 * Island is low, muddy, sporadically underwater.
 * Ramshackle home on high stilts.
 * A rowboat.
 * Home contains hoarded lizardfolk relics.
-Roll on the Swamp Relics table a few times.
+Roll on the [Swamp Relics] table a few times.

 ## Random Tables

 ### Land Encounters

 1. Quicksand.
-If searched, a Swamp Relic is discovered.
+If searched, a [Swamp Relic] is discovered.
 2. Giant carnivorous plants.
 One is attempting to eat a swamp goblin.
 3. A huge, lonely, shaggy swamp beast.
 Very smelly and sad.
 4. A snake with a human hand for a head.
 Eyes on fingertips.